LICENSED IN CALIFORNIA, MONTANA, & WASHINGTON

 INSURANCE

-Please check your coverage in advance if you are interested in out-of-network reimbursement.
+Please check your coverage in advance if you are interested in out-of-network Telehealth reimbursement.
 Common CPT codes are: 90791, 90834, 90837.
 You will need my NPI number which you can find at the bottom of the page.
-Please check with your insurance company about reimbursement for Telehealth Visits as well.

 I'm happy to provide a free 15 minute phone consultation to discuss your therapy needs prior to scheduling .